 Cigarette smoking has been strongly linked to ailments such as heart disease, lung cancer, and other respiratory and circulatory diseases.
 However, there are several other cancers that can be developed because of cigarette smoking such as bladder cancer.
 Bladder cancer affects about 53,000 thousand individuals across the United States and smokers are twice more likely to get lung cancer than non-smokers.

 Cigarette smoke contains more than 4,000 chemicals, 60 of which are highly carcinogenic.
 Smoking means exposing oneself to chemicals like hydrogen cyanide, butane, nicotine, carbolic acid, ammonia, and other harmful chemicals.
 As these substances are inhaled, they are absorbed into the lungs and eventually into the bloodstream.
-The blood then gets filtered by the kidneys and is incorporated in the urine.
-These carcinogens damage the urothelial cells that line the bladder walls and cause the development of tumors.

 In some cases, bladder cancer often causes no symptoms until it has reached an advanced cure that may be difficult to cure.
 Noticeable symptoms of bladder cancer are non-specific, which means that these conditions may be linked to other health conditions other than cancer.
 Some of the symptoms of bladder cancer include the following: